Icinga/icinga-notifications-web/doc/06-Desktop-Notifications.md

 }
 ```

-> **Note**
->
+!!!
+Note

-> Since these connections are long-lived, the default web server configuration might impose a too small limit on
+    Since these connections are long-lived, the default web server configuration might impose a too small limit on
-> the maximum number of connections.
+    the maximum number of connections.
 Make sure to adjust this limit to a higher value.

-If working correctly, the
-> daemon will limit the number of connections per client to 2.
+    If working correctly, the daemon will limit the number of connections per client to 2.

 ### Enable The Daemon